What to Pack for Lombok

 Documents & Security

-Keep your passport, Indonesian Rupiah, and boarding passes organized and secure while traveling in Lombok.
+Keeps your passport, Indonesian Rupiah, and important documents organized and secure from digital theft while navigating airports and busy tourist areas in Lombok.

-Secure your bags during flights and while stored in Lombok homestays or hostels.
+Secure your bags during flights and while stored at guesthouses or on transport ferries between Bali and Lombok.

 Comfort & Convenience